In Combo

 In Combo is the debut album released by the American New wave band The Suburbs, released in 1980.

 Reception

 Writing for Allmusic, music critic Stewart Mason called the album "one of the pioneering releases of the American post-punk indie scene, and proof that the Minneapolis scene of the early '80s wasn't just Replacements and Hüsker Dü-style guitar aggression...
 Later albums were arguably more complex, but In Combo remains probably the Suburbs' greatest vinyl moment."

+In his retrospective review of the Suburbs' early albums, Ira Robbins of Trouser Press said that In Combo "displayed signs of incipient musical greatness", praising the band's enthusiasm and unpredictability.

 Track listing

 All songs composed by The Suburbs.